Community services

 • Standard postage up to 2kg to the UK

-• Standard Letter and Large Letter to International destination
+• Standard Letter and Large Letter are the only options available through his scheme when sending to an International destination

 To send items under the scheme, simply write 'ARTICLES FOR THE BLIND' on the front of the envelope and the sender's name and address clearly on the reverse of the envelope.
 Take your item to your local Post Office where it can be checked and sealed by the counter staff.